Uzbekistan profile

 2013 October - The authorities begin closing down businesses and organisations linked to Gulnara Karimova, who responds by using Twitter to attack rivals in the Uzbek power structure.

-Media rights groups express concern at the brief detention of journalist Sergey Naumov while investigating child labour in the cotton harvest in the northwestern city of Urgench.

-2014 January - Swiss prosecutors begin to investigate President Karimov's elder daughter Gulnara in a money-laundering probe.
+2014 January - Swiss prosecutors begin to investigate Gulnara Karimova in a money-laundering probe.

 2014 February - Gulnara Karimova is placed under house arrest.